Lindsay Lohan Exposes Chest On Instagram: ‘Duh’

 “I feel honored to sit on the panel and be part of such an amazing show.
 Each week will be so exciting to watch who performs and try to guess who’s behind the masks,” she said.

-Lindsay has been promoting her appearances on the series over on her Instagram, although the star has proven a talking point for more than just her judging role.
-Lindsay has released her “Xanax” single, with fans likely relieved it’s finally out – the build-up to its release was somewhat lengthy, with fan responses to Lindsay’s Instagram updates beginning to see users get impatient.
+Lindsay has recently been promoting her appearances on the series over on her Instagram, although the star proved to be a talking point for more than just her judging role.
+Lindsay has released her “Xanax” single, with fans likely relieved it’s finally out – the buildup to its release was somewhat lengthy, with fan responses to her Instagram updates seeing users getting a bit impatient.

 Lindsay hasn’t always had luck in the television world.
-The star’s Lindsay Lohan Beach Club series was canceled, but it looks like Lindsay is back on track.
-As The Inquisitr reported recently, Lindsay showcased parts of the song’s video, with Lindsay seen riding around in a car wearing a bikini.
+The star’s Lindsay Lohan Beach Club series was canceled, but it looks like she is back on track.
+As The Inquisitr reported recently, Lindsay showcased parts of the song’s video, in a clip where she was riding around in a car wearing a bikini.